ciferkey/ciferkey.github.com/_posts/2021-04-14-converting-article-html-to-ssml-tts.md

 ---
 layout: single
 classes: wide
-title: "Automatic Conversion of Article HTML to SSML For Text-To-Speech"
+title: "Automatic Conversion of Article HTML to SSML For Text To Speech"
 description: "Examples of using Kotlin to convert articles into SSML For Text-To-Speech in a new Podcast web app I'm working on."
 categories:
   - Projects